gastonstat/cyclones/README.md

 # Project Template

-## Toy project Cyclones in Antartica
+## Toy project Cyclones near Antartica

 This is a basic project to produce a minimal pdf document showing the total number of cyclones per season in Antartica.